The EAST Contemporary Visual Arts Network includes;

-Through Eastern Pavilions, EAST Contemporary Visual Arts Network is delivering a collaborative project with visual arts organisations from across the eastern region.
-It explores new ways of working together and builds on the diverse and exciting range of activity that is being undertaken there.
+ECVAN delivers collaborative projects with visual arts organisations, artists and curators from across the eastern region.
+We explore new ways of working together to build on the region’s diverse and exciting range of activity, delivering projects that support artists and the arts infrastructure.

-Eastern Pavilions is co-ordinated by Wysing Arts Centre. www.wysingartscentre.org
+ECVAN is chaired and co-ordinated by Wysing Arts Centre

 Images: Allen Ruppersberg, Questions & Answers no.1, Focal Point Gallery.
 Photo: Mark Blower; Space-Time: The Future 2014, Wysing Arts Centre.
 Photo: Mike Cameron; Space-Time: The Future 2014, Wysing Arts Centre.
 Photo: Mike Cameron; Futurecamp 2014, Wsying Arts Centre.
 Photo: Donna Lynas

 CVAN East News

 New Geographies is an Arts Council England funded project to create a new map of the East of England based on personal thoughts, reflections and stories of unexplored or over-looked places, rather than on historic or economical centres.
 Ten commissions are available for artists living and working both nationally and internationally, who have experience of working with community engagement and/or in the public realm in response to places or sites.

 The latest news, highlights and opportunities from the East of England from the East Contemporary Visual Arts Network (ECVAN)